tstarrlab/MERS-PDF2180-RBD_DMS/README.md

 Analysis of deep mutational scanning of barcoded codon variants of MERS-CoV and PDF-2180 RBDs for DPP4 binding, ACE2 binding, and RBD expression

-Study and analysis by Tyler Starr, Ashley Taylor, and co-authors.
+Study and analysis by Caroline Craig, Ashley Taylor, Tyler Starr, and co-authors.

 Interactive visualizations of the key deep mutational scanning data are available [here](https://tstarrlab.github.io/MERS-PDF2180-RBD_DMS/).